 Hang Seng Trading Hours

-The timeline for the trading day goes as follows:
+The timeline for the standard market day goes as follows:

 - 09:00 to 09:30 – During premarket hours, an auction session takes place.
 Then the opening price of a security will be announced around 09:20.